 *New Smartphone application for your visit – see here*

-The Parc de Merlet has lots of special activities to offer over the summer: Mam’zelle Gazelle will be doing face-painting on certain days, there will be the Siestes Musicales (piano tunes from Anne Gaillard to be enjoyed while lying in the fields surrounded by nature and animals) . . . and each week there will be a photo/drawing competition – the team will choose their favourite picture and photo sent in by visitors!
+The Parc de Merlet has lots of special activities to offer over the summer: face-painting on certain days, Siestes Musicales (piano tunes from Anne Gaillard to be enjoyed while lying in the fields surrounded by nature and animals) . . . and each week there are photo/drawing competition – the team chooses their favourite picture and photo sent in by visitors!
 See here for more details.

-The park, the restaurant and the souvenir shop are open from Saturday 29th April 2017 until 30th September 2017
+The park, the restaurant and the souvenir shop are open from end of April until end of September:

 May, June and September – open every day except Monday from 10h to 18h;